stellanyambura/memes-app/README.md

 ## All Memes
 - Allows users to view all the memes in a grid format in sorted randomly.

+## Meme Details
+- Allows users to view details about a meme

 ## Contributing

 If you're interested in contributing to this project, please follow the instructions below: